 Most lacquered boxes began with an armature of wood if the box was large, a mud-like stucco if the box was of medium size, or hemp if it was small.
 Countless layers of lacquer were applied to the armature, each of which had to dry before another could be applied.
 Sometimes 200 to 300 layers were applied to a piece, each of which was sanded first with charcoal ash and then horn ash.
 Carving and inlay came later and was equally time-consuming.

-Chinese boxes made of metals like copper and silver were enameled to produce cloisonné, a technique imported to China from Europe.
+Chinese boxes made of metals like copper and silver were enameled to produce cloisonné, a technique imported to China from the Near East.
 Fine wire separated the enamels in the surface of the box to create everything from sprays of delicate flower blossoms to gaudy fire-breathing dragons.
 In fact, many cloisonné boxes produced in China were made for export to Europe, precisely to fulfill the European image of Chinese culture and aesthetics.